Salvage-Ex/Salvage-old2/doc/build-osx.md

    make check
    ```

-5. (Optional) You can also install galileld to your path:
+5. (Optional) You can also install salvaged to your path:

    ```
    make install